mv5903/Java-Version-Changer/Readme.md

 ## Java Version Changer
-Easily change your active Java version on your computer.
+[WINDOWS ONLY for now] Easily change your active Java version on your computer.
 Useful for playing different Minecraft Versions, working with older versions of Java, or other instances.
 To use:<br>
 Open the exe, then select which version you'd like to change to.<br>

 #### Before